The Power Of Shared Experiences

-After Joe Rantz understands and accepts this advice from George Pocock, he is able to ascend to the 1st boat.
+After Joe Rantz understands and accepts this advice from George Pocock, he can ascend to the first boat.
 Additionally, he finds that his effort matters more to his teammates.
-The addition of Joe to the first boat, leads to that boat's ultimate success.
+The addition of Joe to the first boat leads to that boat's ultimate success.
 In this story, the takeaway is clear.
-In order for Joe to be a valuable member of the team, he must want the success of others, let his guard down with his teammates, and trust bonds developed through shared experiences.
+For Joe to be a valuable member of the team, he must want the success of others, let his guard down with his teammates, and trust bonds developed through shared experiences.

 In his telling of this story, author Daniel James Brown, shares with us that the boat isn’t just the shell, or the shell and the rowers, but it’s everything that is accomplished together and in harmony by the builder of the boat, the rowers, and the coaches.
 In this way, the boat is a metaphor for everything that goes into teamwork.